aiguofer/sql_connectors/README.rst

    env.query (object)
       This optional field is a json object with options to pass onto the dialect and/or DBAPI upon connect.

+   env.allowed_hosts (list of strings)
+      This optional field is a list of strings containing hostnames where the given credentials are accepted.
+If the hostname is not in the list, it will prompt the user for credentials.
+This was added due to some specific usecase where we share service credentials but they're only allowed on our common servers.

 How-To
 ------